Access to education

 Cyprus Refugee Council Visit Website

 The Refugee Law provides that all asylum-seeking children have access to primary and secondary education under the same conditions as Cypriot citizens, immediately after applying for asylum and no later than three months from the date of submission of the claim.[1]
 In practice, the vast majority of children access public education.
-However, as there is no systematic monitoring of children’s registration at school, there have been cases of children remaining out of the education system for more than three months, mainly due to difficulties faced by families in accessing certain schools, lack of information/timely arrangements, and limited school capacities to accommodate additional students etc. There is also a lack of official data on dropout rates regarding asylum-seeking children.
+However, as there is no systematic monitoring of children’s registration at school, there have been cases of children remaining out of the education system for more than three months, mainly due to difficulties faced by families in accessing certain schools, lack of information/timely arrangements, and limited school capacities to accommodate additional students, etc. There is also a lack of official data on dropout rates regarding asylum-seeking children.

-The Refugee Law allows for education arrangements to be provided in the reception centre;[2] however, children residing in Kofinou Reception Centre attend regular schools in the community.
+The Refugee Law allows for education arrangements to be provided in the reception centre.[2]
+However, children residing in Kofinou Reception Centre attend regular schools in the community.
 Children in the Centre attend primary and high school in the community.
 No racist or discrimination incidents were recorded and the integration of minors in schools is reported, overall, as satisfactory by residents.

 The right of enrolled students to attend secondary education is not affected even when they reach the age of 18.[3]
 However, considering that the last three years of secondary education are non-obligatory, almost all new students above 18 years of age wishing to enrol for the first time in secondary education are denied access to free public schools by the Ministry of Education.
 Cyprus Refugee Council’s interventions for specific cases have resulted in enrolment, but the overall situation remains.
+There are no programs targeting out-of-school young refugees.

 The age of students and their previous academic level is taken into consideration when deciding the grade where they will be registered.
 Classes at public schools are taught in Greek.
-Should they wish to attend a private school (usually to attend courses in English) it is possible at their own cost.
+Should they wish to attend a private school (usually to attend courses in English), it is possible at their own cost.
 The provisions for children asylum seekers are the same as for every non-Greek speaking student.

 In the context of primary education, additional hours of Greek language learning are also arranged at schools where the number of non-Greek speaking children is deemed particularly high.